Viktoru/Overview/mainlab_list/docs/development.md

 ## Introduction

-1.- The module Overview has two folders: assets and src:
+1.- The module Overview has two folders named "assets" and "src".

-    + The assets folder has CSS, IMG & JS files.
+    + The "assets" folder has CSS, IMG & JS files.
-    + The src has two folders: Controller and Plugin.
+    + The "src" has two folders named "Controller" and "Plugin".

- - Under the Controller Class MainLabViewController.php.
+ - Under the folder Controller you will find a Class named "MainLabViewController.php".

-    + Merge two functions
+    + the following script shows how two function are merged.
+The output or return array is $resultArrays

 ```batch
 $retrieveData = $this->mergeTwoArrays();